House moves toward OK of Dems’ sweeping social, climate bill

 The measure would provide $109 billion to create free preschool for 3- and 4-year-olds.
 There were large sums for home health care for seniors, new Medicare coverage for hearing and a new requirement for four weeks of paid family leave.
 The family leave program, however, was expected to be removed in the Senate, where it’s been opposed by Manchin.

-In one major difference that was expected, CBO estimated that by spending $80 billion to beef up IRS tax enforcement, the agency would collect $207 billion in new revenue over the coming decade.
+In one major but expected difference, CBO estimated that by spending $80 billion to beef up IRS tax enforcement, the agency would collect $207 billion in new revenue over the coming decade.
 That meant net savings of $127 billion, well below the White House’s more optimistic $400 billion estimate.

 In a scorekeeping quirk, CBO formally estimated that the legislation would drive up federal budget deficits by $367 billion over the coming decade.
 The agency’s budget guidelines technically require it to not count IRS savings when measuring a bill’s deficit impact.
 But it acknowledged that the measure’s true impact would produce added shortfalls of the lower figure — $160 billion — when counting added revenue the IRS would collect.